Disability Claims for Amputation Injuries

 The prevalence of workplace injuries leading to amputation was one of the primary motivations for the 20th century’s dramatic increase of worker safety standards and regulations.
 The loss of a limb or member can have a devastating effect on a worker’s career, interpersonal relationships, and mental health.
 Depending upon the limb lost and the nature of an employee’s work, he or she may be temporarily or permanently unable to return to work in the same or a similar role.

 This type of injury will likely impose significant financial strain upon the injured person’s family.
 It is important to seek the state and federal disability benefits to which you may be entitled so that your family can remain afloat and your medical care will be paid for.
-To learn more, contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, at 919-851-3311.
+To learn more, contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, at 919-851-3311.

 Filing for Disability